What should a student do if they get sick?

 If a student is hospitalized, how will their parents/families be notified?

 If a student is hospitalized and able to communicate with hospital staff, then the student determines who is notified and has access to their medical information.

-If a student is hospitalized and unable to communicate with hospital staff then the hospital will contact the Gordon College Campus Police who will, in turn, contact their parents/family.
+If a student is hospitalized and unable to communicate with hospital staff, then the hospital will contact the Gordon College Campus Police, who will contact the student's parents/family.

-Can students get their lab work done at the Health Center?
+Can students get lab work done at the Health Center?